majoli/git-version-control-sample-solution/ebook/en/content/015-writing-your-first-bash-script.md

 ## Writing the script

-The first thing that you need to do is to create a new file with a `.bsh` extension.
+The first thing that you need to do is to create a new file with a `.sh` extension.
 I will create a file called `status.sh` as the script that we will create would give us the status of our server.

 Once you've created the file, open it with your favorite text editor.

-As we've learned in chapter 1, on the very first line of our Bash script we need to specify the so-called [hebang](https://en.wikipedia.org/wiki/Shebang_(Unix)):
+As we've learned in chapter 1, on the very first line of our Bash script we need to specify the so-called [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)):

 ```bash
 #!/bin/bash